jProgr/jprogr.github.io/_posts/2024-03-12-tono-language.md

 For multiple transitivity use context:

 - leno vefin maliwa, wa mahi vefi - Leno asks Maria one question.

+### Compounds clashes

+When building compound words, abbreviations, or transforming foreign words into Tono, they may end up looking the same.
+That's ok, words have more than one meaning.
+Do remember that compounds are stressed on the last syllable, pronounceable abbreviations and foreign words are stressed like any other word.

 ## Notes